 Reporting a student's behavior or conduct

 If you would like to make a report regarding a student’s behavior or conduct, you may do so using the form provided via the link below.
-This report will be sent to the Student Conduct Office and copied to other pertinent staff.
-The Student Conduct Office will follow up on the report or route it to the appropriate office.
+This report will be sent to the Student Development and Standards Office and copied to other pertinent staff.
+The Student Development and Standards Office will follow up on the report or route it to the appropriate office.
 For instance, a report concerning a traffic violation will be forwarded to Public Safety.

 If you are concerned about a student, you may use the same form to express this concern by selecting the pertinent "Student of Concern" boxes.
 These "Students of Concern" reports will be received by the Dean of Students and the Director of Counseling Services.

-If you are reporting some form of sexual misconduct, this report will be received by the Dean of Students and the Student Conduct Coordinator.
+If you are reporting some form of sexual misconduct, this report will be received by the Dean of Students and the Assistant Director of Student Development and Standards.